SimVascular/simvascular.github.io/documentation/svfsiplus/running-simulation/readme.md

 <!-- =================================================================== -->
 <h2 id="run_boundary_conditions"> Boundary Condition Data </h2>
 Boundary condition data is used to set the initial values of state variables on the problem domain boundary at the start of a simulation.
-Boundary condition data is typicaly set using an ASCII formatted text file.
+Boundary condition data is typically set using an ASCII formatted text file.
 However, spatial values for pressure and traction boundary conditions are set using a a <a href="#run_finite_element_mesh_vtk_vtp"> VTK VTP </a> file.